Are you trying to fix the WordPress updating failed or publishing failed error on your website?

 It may contain a few errors, warnings, or notices caught by WordPress as you worked on your site or a user visited it.

-If you see something that points to a plugin or theme file, then this can be a useful hint.
+If you see something pointing to a plugin or theme file, then this can be a useful hint.
 You can then mention this error when asking for support on WordPress.org forums or from your hosting provider.

-A temporary solution to this error is to enable the classic editor.
-It is the old WordPress editor that does not rely on REST API to update and publish content.
+Enabling the classic editor, which is the old WordPress editor that does not rely on the REST API to update and publish content, is a temporary solution to this error.

 Upon activation, you can simply edit the post you were working on.
-You would be able to save and publish it without seeing the updating failed or publishing failed error in WordPress.
+You can then save and publish it without seeing the updating failed or publishing failed error in WordPress.

 Final Step: Ask for Support